Trump knocks ex-lawyer: 'I would strongly suggest that you don't retain services of Michael Cohen'

-A day after being accused of illegal conduct, President Donald Trump mocked his former personal attorney who implicated him in a hush money scheme designed to silence alleged ex-mistresses.
+A day after being accused of illegal conduct, a defiant President Donald Trump denied wrongdoing Wednesday and mocked his former personal attorney who implicated him in a hush money scheme designed to silence alleged ex-mistresses.

+While he has praised Michael Cohen profusely in the past, Trump now says the lawyer who worked for him from 2007 until this year – a reputed "fixer" involved in many of the president's business dealings – is now making up stories to protect himself.

-“if anyone is looking for a good lawyer, I would strongly suggest that you don’t retain the services of Michael Cohen!”
-Trump tweeted.
+“If anyone is looking for a good lawyer, I would strongly suggest that you don’t retain the services of Michael Cohen!”
+Trump said during a morning tweet storm.

 Meanwhile, the attorney for Cohen said the president’s former lawyer is ready to provide testimony linking Trump to another case: Russian efforts to influence the 2016 election via hacked Democratic emails.

-Trump spoke out a day after taking a remarkable one-two legal punch, courtesy of Cohen as well as his former campaign chairman, Paul Manafort.
+Trump spoke out a day after taking a remarkable one-two legal punch, courtesy of Cohen and his former campaign chairman, Paul Manafort.

+While he has not discussed the Cohen allegations in detail, Trump expressed sympathy for Manafort's plight – and on Wednesday, he praised his former campaign aide for not talking to prosecutors, as Cohen has.

 In pleading guilty Tuesday to tax evasion and campaign finance charges, Cohen stated that he made hush payments in 2016 to women who claimed to have had affairs with the Republican presidential nominee, and did so at the "direction of the candidate," plainly meaning Trump.